Selling Wines From My Collection

 - Submit Your Collection for Appraisal: When your list is done, you click the SEND MY LIST button in CellarTracker to send the data to Benchmark.

-- Receipt will be acknowledged by one of Benchmark's acquisitions professionals within 24 hours.
-Once your list is received, you can expect to receive an offer to buy your entire collection within 48 to 72 hours.
+Receipt will be acknowledged by one of Benchmark's acquisitions professionals within one full business day.
+Once your list is received, you can expect to receive an offer to buy your entire collection within two to three business days.

 At that point, if you still wish to proceed, Benchmark will be in touch for steps 3 and 4: